 - Immediate Full Dentures – The dentist will take measurements before removing your teeth so we can fit dentures for your mouth.
 After we’ve removed your teeth, we can immediately place these dentures in your mouth, so you don’t have to endure life without teeth.
 However, due to your jawbone changing shape during the healing process, we will need you to revisit us so we can refit your dentures.
 Once the jawbone heals, we’ll have to tighten the dentures.

 Caring for Your Dentures

 Your dentures might not be real, but you need to care for them as if they were.
 Be sure to brush them before you take them out.
 Once you remove them, place them in denture cleaning solution or room temperature water.
 Hot water can warp your dentures.
 Since your dentures are delicate, handle them carefully, and never drop them.
 To avoid ruining them, never try to adjust your dentures yourself.
 If they’re loose or uncomfortable, call us for assistance.
-If you’ve been noticing soreness, pain, or anything else making your teeth and mouth uncomfortable, don’t hesitate to give us a call and schedule an appointment.
-Reach out to our office today by calling 414-372-7374 at your earliest convenience!
+When you need a complete smile again, give us a call and schedule an appointment.
+Reach out to our office by calling 414-372-7374 at your earliest convenience!